dbertsch5546/CamaroDashboardV2App/README.md

 ## Overview

 Qt-based application designed to provide real-time monitoring and visualization of vehicle performance metrics.
 The application integrates with vehicle CAN bus systems to collect data from various sensors and presents them in an intuitive, user-friendly interface.
+Additionally, a large component of Holley's CAN protocol has been reverse engineered to allow spoofing external I/O modules.

 Key features include:
 - Real-time gauge visualization for critical vehicle parameters